 - Slide a washer onto each bolt, then tighten each with a wing nut.

 Your work is done!
 With these DIY hurricane shutters, your windows will be as protected as possible from whatever the storm throws at them.
-For more storm preparation tips, check out our guide to Home Maintenance for Hurricane Safety.
+For more storm preparation tips, check out our Essential Guide to Planning for Severe Weather.